 Silvana obtained her PhD from the University of Newcastle upon Tyne, UK in 2003.
-She has 15 years of post-doctoral experience in marine ecology.
+She has 18 years of post-doctoral experience in marine ecology.
 She is a researcher and scientific advisor on issues related to ecology and human activities.
-She works on understanding of long-term benthic changes resulting from climate change and ocean acidification.
-Recently, her work has been targeted to understand the potential impacts of multiple-stressors (e.g. temperature, pH changes and metals) on commercial species, generating science-evidence of these expected effects under a changing climate.
-Her research is also in relation to in situ observations (i.e. Sediment Profile Imagery camera-SPI) for studying processes and function of benthic infauna following disturbance events.
-This work helps to develop indicators of seabed Integrity (D6) in support EU MSFD work to improve monitoring.
+She actively, works on assessing the ecological changes resulting from climate and human activities on marine species.
+The focus of my work has focussed on the potential impacts of multiple-stressors (e.g. temperature, pH changes and metals) on commercial species (e.g. lobster, cockles, scallops and Queen conch).
+This work has helped to generate science-evidence of likely climate effects to inform fisheries monitoring and management activities.

 Over the last 5 years, I have been helping to organise and plan the science programmes for the Commonwealth Marine Economies (CME) Programme in the Caribbean.
 My role is to oversee several fisheries and climate projects with the aim to generate new science to assist with decisions to support Blue growth activities.
 I am also actively pursuing my own research, assessing the vulnerability of fishing and climate of two Caribbean species, the spiny lobster and Queen conch in Belize

 I have also completed a funded OECD fellowship to study the up-welling effects on the distribution of scallops in Chile, helping the scallop aquaculture hatchery to assess water quality parameters to inform the scallop production in the North of Chile.